effinggames/lc-auto-withdraw/README.md

 # lc-auto-withdrawal
 Lending Club auto withdrawal script.

-Useful withdrawing your available balance frequently to wind down your account.
+Useful for withdrawing your available balance frequently to wind down your account.
 Intended to be setup with a cronjob or Heroku's scheduler.

 ### Usage: